-Three main points emerge from this discussion.
+Two main points emerge from this discussion.
 First, doctrines that enhance liquidity may have costs.
 Information flows may be disrupted, incentives may be altered, and coordination problems may be created.
 Second, liquidity enhancement provides considerable benefits to the holders of liquidity enhanced debt.
-Third, and in conclusion, in seeking the benefits of liquidity, the costs of liquidity enhancement should not be overlooked.
+In seeking the benefits of liquidity, the costs of liquidity enhancement should not be overlooked.
 Traditionally, liquidity enhancement has been used with great care.
-Only certain sellers, whose exposure to market discipline made it unlikely that they would abuse the power, had the ability to transfer rights to a buyer in the ordinary course.
-Negotiable instruments hemmed in the status of holder in due course with formal requirements that put parties on notice of what they were doing when they created such an instrument and required certain conditions of the purchaser before according them special protection.
+Only certain sellers, whose exposure to market discipline make it unlikely that they will abuse the power, have the ability to transfer rights to a buyer in the ordinary course.
+Negotiable instruments law hems in the status of holder in due course with formal requirements that put parties on notice of what they are doing when they create such an instrument and require certain conditions of purchasers before according them special protection.

 Modern advocates of liquidity appear to not care about the nature of the transaction or the holder of the claim.
 Neither do they consider the costs that might be incurred by granting protection.
-Indeed, whenever there is discussion of possibly curtailing the liquidity of claims after bankruptcy, the argument is that this effect would not be limited to the claims postbankruptcy; it would also limit liquidity pre-bankruptcy.109 This may be true, but it may not be relevant.
+Indeed, whenever there is discussion of possibly curtailing the liquidity of claims after bankruptcy, the argument is that this effect would not be limited to the claims post-bankruptcy; it would also limit liquidity pre-bankruptcy.109 This may be true, but it may not be relevant.
 On one level, Chapter 11 is a liquidity enhancing device all by itself.
-In the absence of Chapter 11, claims trading would stop with the declaration of bankruptcy or, at the most, upon the liquidation of assets.
+In the absence of Chapter 11, claims trading would stop with the declaration of bankruptcy, or upon the liquidation of assets.
 Bankruptcy would be a realization event.
-The existence of Chapter 11 and post-bankruptcy trading prevent the filing of a petition itself from operating as a realization event, from fixing the value of the claim.
+The existence of Chapter 11 and post-bankruptcy trading are what prevents the filing of a petition itself from operating as a realization event.
 The claims continue to carry with them the value of a possible reorganization, and hence, increased value.
-To the extent that the possibility of a reorganization is actually liquidity enhancing, it stands to reason that liquidity regulation, or even limitation in the interest of bankruptcy reorganization, would not result in a deprivation of some inherent value held by the owner of the claim.
+To the extent that the possibility of a reorganization is actually liquidity enhancing, it stands to reason that liquidity regulation in the interest of bankruptcy reorganization would not result in a deprivation of some inherent value held by the owner of the claim.
 When considering liquidity enhancement, it is appropriate, and indeed essential, to consider the costs that such enhancement might have for a debtor seeking to reorganize.